Find Grad Schools

 51 Yearly Graduations

 University of North Carolina at Charlotte comes in at #5 on our list of the most popular colleges offering master's degrees in entrepreneurship.
 Roughly 30,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
-During the 2020-2021 academic year, 51 people received their master's degree in entrepreneurship from UNC Charlotte.
-Around 43% of these students were from an underrepresented racial-ethnic group, and 65% were women.
+During the most recent year for which we have data, 51 people received their master's degree in entrepreneurship from UNC Charlotte.
+About 66% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 41 Yearly Graduations

 University of South Florida - Main Campus is the 6th most popular school in the nation for students seeking a master's degree in entrepreneurship.
 Roughly 50,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-For the 2020-2021 academic year, 41 master's degrees were handed out to entrepreneurship majors at USF Tampa.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 46% were women.
+During the most recent year for which we have data, 41 people received their master's degree in entrepreneurship from USF Tampa.
+About 39% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #7